Jari Kurri

 Jari Pekka Kurri (/fi/; born 18 May 1960) is a Finnish former professional ice hockey player.
 Beginning in 1980, he played right wing for five National Hockey League (NHL) teams: the Edmonton Oilers, the Los Angeles Kings, the New York Rangers, the Mighty Ducks of Anaheim, and the Colorado Avalanche.
-Kurri played 17 seasons in the NHL and was the first Finnish player to be enshrined into the Hockey Hall of Fame, in 2001.
-He was a member of a Stanley Cup-winning team five times, all with the Oilers.
-In 2017, Kurri was named one of the 100 Greatest NHL Players in history.
-He won the Lady Byng Memorial Trophy in 1985, and was the NHL goal scoring leader in the 1985–86 season.
+Prior to his NHL career, Kurri excelled for Jokerit in the SM-liiga, and he rose from playing in the Finnish junior ice hockey team to the country's national hockey team in two years.
+He was drafted in the fourth round of the 1980 NHL draft by the Oilers and immediately played for the team that year.